safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_Dashboards.md

 <br>**3) Run dashboard workspaces**
 <br>We first need to enable dashboards before they will appear on the Dashboards page.
 FME Server comes with five default dashboards which are triggered by running a workspace.

 <br>On the side menu bar click on Run Workspace.
 On the Run Workspace page, select Dashboards as the repository.
 Then select JobHistoryStatisticsGathering.fmw as the workspace.
-In the parameters set the username and password to *admin* and click Run.
+In the parameters set the username and password to *admin* and click Run:

 ![](./Images/5.301.RunJobHistoryDashboard.png)